cppgent0/CMODA7-fpga-led_blink/README.md

 # CMODA7-fpga-led_blink
-CMOD A7 FPGA blink an LED based on the system clock
+CMOD A7 FPGA blink an LED based on the system clock, speed up or slow down the blinking by pressing buttons

 ## Prerequisites